-“As I understand the reasoning,” Sam said, “a guy who bought an ounce of gold in 1973 for something like $42 an ounce could exchange that ounce of gold for $800, $900, or whatever gold is selling for today.”
+“As I understand your reasoning,” Sam said, “a guy who bought an ounce of gold in 1973 for something like $42 an ounce could exchange that ounce of gold for whatever gold is selling for today.”

-“That’s right, but he’d have a lot of dollars to buy a lot more than a dinner for two at Red Lobster, which is all he’d get for his $42 today.
-I know that from recent personal experience because my wife and I ate there for our anniversary.”
+“That’s right, but he’d have a lot of dollars to buy a lot more than a meal or two at his favorite restaurant.”

 “That brings us right back to the problem of time,” Sam said.
 “We don’t have 35 years to see what gold prices will do.
-We might see the end of the dollar by 2010, when many in power would like us to be using Ameros.
-We might even see the end of this country altogether by then, if not sooner.”
+We might see the end of the dollar soon.
+We might even see the end of this country altogether.”

 “So you’re saying there’s no time to buy gold and make it useful as a medium of exchange.”

-“But you could buy things with your paper money in September that you couldn’t buy with your ounce of gold,” I said.
+“But you could buy things with your paper money later that you couldn’t buy with your ounce of gold,” I said.